P R I D E W E E K 2 0 2 3

 What is Pride?

-Pride is both a protest and a party.
+Pride is both a protest & a party.

-Pride is honouring our roots, celebrating our wins, and imagining queer possibilities.
+Pride is honouring our roots, celebrating our wins, & imagining queer possibilities.

-Pride is taking a breath to live in the moment – joyous, unapologetic, and taking up space in a world that says we should not exist.
+Pride is taking a breath to live in the moment – joyous, unapologetic, & taking up space in a world that says we should not exist.

 Why do we celebrate Pride?

-1. People are still attacked or discriminated against because of their real or perceived sexual and gender identity.
+1. People are still attacked or discriminated against because of their real or perceived sexual & gender identity.

-2. Prides are an opportunity to challenge homophobic and transphobic legislation and practices.
+2. Prides are an opportunity to challenge homophobic & transphobic legislation & practices.

 3. Rights can never be taken for granted.

-4. Prides contribute to changing hearts and minds.
+4. Prides contribute to changing hearts & minds.

 5. Prides are empowering.